 "Plastics, present in virtually every aspect of our lives, pose significant health risks, especially to vulnerable groups like children and pregnant women.
 To protect human and environmental health, it’s essential to address the entire life cycle of plastics through preventive policies and comprehensive regulations.”

-Paula Sol Ventura, Pediatric Endocrinologist at the Pediatrics Department at Arnau de Vilanova Lleida Hospital (Spain)
+Paula Sol Ventura, Pediatric Endocrinologist at the Pediatrics Department at Arnau de Vilanova Lleida Hospital (Spain), and Postdoctoral Researcher in the Pediatrics Department at the Germans Trias i Pujol Research Institute (IGTP)

 Get involved